AmbireTech/adex-protocol/README.md

 Ad campaigns are traditionally defined as "coordinated series of linked advertisements with a single idea or theme".
 In AdEx, they further represent a intent to spend a certain budget towards spreading those advertisements: essentially, a big piece of demand.

-Campaigns are created with a total budget (e.g. 5000 DAI) and a specification of the desired result: e.g. purchase as many impressions as possible for this ad, with a maximum allowed price per impression and targeting information.
+Campaigns are created with a total budget (e.g. 5000 USDC) and a specification of the desired result: e.g. purchase as many impressions as possible for this ad, with a maximum allowed price per impression and targeting information.

 Because campaigns represent a financial commitment on a smart contract, they can be also be seen as smart, automated insertion orders.